Multiple Kernel Representation Learning on Networks: Conclusion

 \appendices

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Abdulkadir \c{C}elikkanat} is currently a postdoctoral researcher at the Section for Cognitive Systems of the Technical University of Denmark.
-He recently completed his Ph.D. at the Centre for Visual Computing of CentraleSupélec, Paris-Saclay University, and he was also a member of the OPIS team at Inria Saclay.
+He completed his Ph.D. at the Centre for Visual Computing of CentraleSupélec, Paris-Saclay University, and he was also a member of the OPIS team at Inria Saclay.
 Before his Ph.D. studies, he received his Bachelor degree in Mathematics and Master's degree in Computer Engineering from Bogazi\c{c}i University.
 His research mainly focuses on the analysis of graph-structured data.
-In particular, he is interested in graph representation learning with applications such as link prediction and node classification. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yanning Shen} is an assistant professor at University of California, Irvine.
+In particular, he is interested in graph representation learning and its applications for social and biological networks. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yanning Shen} is an assistant professor at University of California, Irvine.
 She received her Ph.D. degree from the University of Minnesota (UMN) in 2019.
 She was a finalist for the Best Student Paper Award at the 2017 IEEE International Workshop on Computational Advances in Multi-Sensor Adaptive Processing, and the 2017 Asilomar Conference on Signals, Systems, and Computers.
-She was selected as a Rising Star in EECS by Stanford University in 2017, and received the UMN Doctoral Dissertation Fellowship in 2018.
-Her research interests span the areas of machine learning, network science, data science and statistical-signal processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Fragkiskos D. Malliaros} is an assistant professor at Paris-Saclay University, CentraleSupélec and associate researcher at Inria Saclay.
-He also co-directs the M.Sc.
-Program in Data Sciences and Business Analytics (CentraleSupélec and ESSEC Business School).
+She was selected as a Rising Star in EECS by Stanford University in 2017, and received the Microsoft Academic Grant Award for AI Research in 2021.
+Her research interests span the areas of machine learning, network science, data science and signal processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Fragkiskos D. Malliaros} is an assistant professor at Paris-Saclay University, CentraleSupélec and associate researcher at Inria Saclay.
+He also co-directs the Master Program in Data Sciences and Business Analytics (CentraleSupélec and ESSEC Business School).
 Right before that, he was a postdoctoral researcher at UC San Diego (2016-17) and at École Polytechnique (2015-16).
 He received his Ph.D. in Computer Science from École Polytechnique (2015) and his M.Sc. degree from the University of Patras, Greece (2011).
 He is the recipient of the 2012 Google European Doctoral Fellowship in Graph Mining, the 2015 Thesis Prize by École Polytechnique, and best paper awards at TextGraphs-NAACL 2018 and ICWSM 2020 (honorable mention).
-In the past, he has been the co-chair of various data science-related workshops, and has also presented eleven invited tutorials at international conferences in the area of graph mining.
+In the past, he has been the co-chair of various data science-related workshops, and has also presented twelve invited tutorials at international conferences in the area of graph mining.
 His research interests span the broad area of data science, with focus on graph mining, machine learning, and network analysis. \end{IEEEbiography}